roam-qgis/Roam/README.rst

 	        |
 	        \---_data
 	                {extra data your project needs}

+Each project folder must contain a `splash.png`, and a `.qgs` project.
+One one `.qgs` file is supported per project.

-Each folder inside the project folder will be treated as a editing layer, the name of the folder must match the name in the .qgs project file.
+Every folder inside the project folder will be treated as an editing layer, the name of the folder must match the name in the .qgs project file.
 Each layername folder may contain a `icon.png` which will be used on the toolbar, and a help folder which contains a html file for each column.